mcordingley/RBTree/README.md

 To efficiently find values that fall within a range, call the `range` method with values that define the start and end of the desired range.
-These values may also be replaced with functions that will be called with only the current value and should return -1, 0, or 1 to show if the current value is before, directly on, or after the boundary, respectively.
+These values may also be replaced with functions that will be called with only the current value and should return a negative, zero, or positive value to show if the current value is before, directly on, or after the boundary, respectively.

 ```javascript
 const subArray = tree.range(min.id, id => {